cBrownSF/Hip-Lampin/README.md

   <li>bundle install</li>
   <li>bundle exec rails db:setup</li>
 </ol>
+<h2>About</h2>
+<p>There's nothing like being under the stars, surrounded by awe-inspiring nature,embracing the call of the wild...in a nice,cozy bed.
+On HipLampin users can use a dynamic search bar to discover camping AND glamping spots by location.
+Hosts can create their own listing with a user friendly,clean,stylish multi-step-form.
+Soft mattress?
+Write that negative review.
+Thankful to have been warned of the soft mattress?
+Deem the review helpful.
+HipLampin has it all.</p>
 <h2>Features</h2>
 <ul>
  <li> A multi-step form which allows the host to name their listing, describe their listing, add details, choose preferences, add photos, and set the location dynamically</li>